 Most of the time, the Department of Energy says the majority of air conditioners run for 15–20 years.
 If yours is 15 years old, it’s well past the center point.
 It’s smart to get started preparing for air conditioning installation before it goes out so you aren’t sweltering while you’re waiting for a replacement.

 How reliable is your air conditioner?
-Does it cool reliably, even on the warmest days?
+Does it cool well, even on the hottest days?
 Or is it regularly malfunctioning?
-When your air conditioner is less dependable it’s time to begin preparing to get a new one.
+When your air conditioner becomes less reliable it’s time to start considering getting an updated one.

 Smart Thermostat Compatibility

-Our Pros Make Air Conditioning Installation Stress-Free
+Our Pros Make Air Conditioning Installation Easy

-Call us at 276-302-0076 to request your free, no-pressure estimate now!
+Call us at 276-302-0076 to request your free, no-pressure estimate today!